-The University of Hull is one of the top universities in the Northern ranking according to The Times and Sunday Times Good University Guide 2021.
+The University of Hull is one of the top universities in the Northern* (Yorkshire and the Humber) ranking according to The Times and Sunday Times Good University Guide 2021.

-Now in the top 5 universities in the Northern ranking, the University, has climbed 17 places in the prestigious Good University Guide, up from 77th to joint 60th in the table.
+Now in the top 5 universities in the Northern ranking (which covers Yorkshire and the Humber region), the University, has climbed 17 places in the prestigious Good University Guide, up from 77th to joint 60th in the table.

 The rankings focus on nine indicators including student satisfaction (with teaching quality and their wider student experience), research quality, graduate prospects, entrance qualifications held by new students, degree results achieved, student/staff ratios, service and facilities spend, and degree completion rates.